Treatments For Allergies

 An ear, nose, and throat physician treats all ages, ranging from infants to seniors.
 The expertise of an otolaryngologist can benefit patients with allergies, chronic ear infections, delayed speech caused by fluid in the ears, dizziness, recurrent tonsillitis, and snoring due to enlarged tonsils and/or adenoids.Â In addition, we offer both medical and surgical treatments for problems such as hearing difficulties, chronic sinusitis, snoring, and chronic hoarseness or other vocal problems that can affect patients of all ages.

 Do you experience red, itchy eyes when going outside?
 Do certain foods cause you nausea or abdominal pain?
 Then you could be suffering from allergies.
-Allergies are so common that they affect about 30 percent of adults, and while there isn’t a cure, the ENT doctors at South Florida ENT Associates are here to make sure that you get the compassionate and individualized allergy treatment you need to manage your symptoms more effectively.
+Allergies are so common that they affect about 30 percent of adults, and while there isn’t a cure, the ENT doctors at James B. Maddox, M.D. are here to make sure that you get the compassionate and individualized allergy treatment you need to manage your symptoms more effectively.

 An allergy develops when the immune system overreacts to a harmless allergen.
 Common allergens include: